 - HeinOnline United States Code Library (1925- )

 The availability of state materials in PDF will vary by jurisdiction; consult the Maurer School of Law at Indiana University State Legislative History Research Guides to locate a state-specific library research guide to legislative history materials.
 Quick access to individual state legislatures is available through the National Conference of State Legislatures’ State Legislative Websites.

 VI.
 Regulations and Administrative Materials

 The Code of Federal Regulations (CFR) can be found in PDF on FDsys beginning in 1996 through the current year.
 Historical issues of the Code of Federal Regulations can also be found via Guide to Law Online or on HeinOnline in the Code of Federal Regulations Library (1938- ).

-The Federal Register is available on FDsys from 1994 forward in PDF format.
+The Federal Register is available on Federal Register.gov from 1994 forward and documents can be downloaded in PDF format.
 The Federal Register, with the exception of the most current issue, may also be found via Guide to Law Online or on HeinOnline in its Federal Register Library.

 Many federal administrative agencies include more recent agency decisions online.
 In some cases, these decisions can be found in PDF format.
 A good place to begin a search for agency decisions generally is the University of Virginia's Government Information Resources, which provides a page with links to administrative agency opinions.
 Historical agency decisions may also be found in HeinOnline's U.S. Federal Agency Documents, Decisions and Appeals Library.

 VIII.
 Treaties and International Law

 The HeinOnline Treaties and Agreements Library includes PDF versions of international treaties to which the United States is a party dating back to the mid 1800’s.
 Unofficial versions can be found on Hein dating even farther back.
 In addition, treaty finding tools are also available in PDF on Hein as well as Treaties in Force and secondary resources that support treaty research.
-There are also U.S. treaties available online in government databases.
+The United States Department of State posts a current version of Treaties in Force in pdf format.

 Official Publications in HeinOnline